fatihemre01/Weather-Api-Bash-Script/README.md

 # Weather-Api-Bash-Script
-A bash script that get you weather informations using API.
+A bash script that gives you weather information using API.